Jeavon/Slimsy/README.md

 ### 2. Adjust your image src attributes

-Use the GetImgSrcSet or GetCropSrcSet methods on your media items.
+Use the GetSrcSetUrls UrlHelper extension method to generate your `data-srcset` attributes.
 For these methods to function correctly your image property types should use the built-in **Image Cropper**.

 #### Url.GetSrcSetUrls(publishedContent, width, height)
 Use this method for setting the crop dimensions in your Razor code, assumes your image cropper property alias is "umbracoFile"